PKPublicCode/SecuredApi/README.md

+Check out [github repository](https://github.com/PKPublicCode/SecuredApi) for [docs](https://github.com/PKPublicCode/SecuredApi/blob/main/README.md) and sources.

 # SecuredApi

-Simple (in terms of usage), cheap (no hard dependency on expensive services and solutions), PaaS compatible and code-first friendly gateway solution to offload routine web api operation for solutions with low and medium loaded web applications.
+Simple (in terms of usage), cheap (no hard dependency on expensive services and solutions), PaaS compatible and code-first friendly API Gateway solution to offload routine web api operation for solutions with low and medium loaded web applications.

-__Currently, main focus is compatibility with Azure.
+__Current focus is compatibility with Azure stack.
 Compatibility with other clouds and 3-rd party services will be coming later.__

 ![](./Docs/Img/birdseye.png)

 The main scenario for this solution is an API Gateway with a rich configuration that defines routing to downstream backend services for incoming HTTP(s) requests and allows to:
 * Configure authentication and authorization rules using:
-    * API Keys and customer subscriptions
+    * API Key and customer subscriptions
     * JWT tokens and and claims (Azure Entra Only)
 * Add and\or remove HTTP headers in request before sending to the downstream services
 * Add and\or remove HTTP headers in response before returning it to client